ICI3D/ICI3D.github.io/futures/index.md

 8:30-9:00 	Morning coffee

-9-9:30	Goals for the remainder of the workshop (Juliet)
-* Specific tasks that need to be accomplished

-9:20-10:30	Papers - overview and input -> teams and tasks
+9-9:30 Mission statement discussion
+* What are the main planks for operationalizing the mission statement?

+9:30 Idealized mission activity list
+* Framework
+* Brainstorming in groups
+* Consolidation and draft list

+9:30-10:30

 10:30-11	Morning break

-11-12:30	Pedagogy and curriculum discussion -> teams and tasks
 * What needs development?
 What needs revision / updating?
 * What are priorities for the remaining time?

+11:00-12:30	Funding discussion 1 -> tasks and teams
+* Brainstorming grant opportunities and grant components

 12:30-14:00	Lunch

-14:00-15:30	Funding discussion 1 -> tasks and teams
-* Brainstorming grant opportunities and grant components
+14:00-45 Organizational shape of ICI3D

+???

 15:30-16:00	Afternoon break

-16:00-17:15	Work on tasks (read paper drafts, grant calls, other assigned tasks)
+16:00-17:30 Work on tasks
-* Sign up for / adjust teams

-17:15-17:30	Finalize team memberships and designate team leads
+* refining planks and mission activities
+* developing funding leads and thinking about links to activities
+* (maybe) looking into advantages and practicalities of organizational structure

 ## Friday 1 July

 8:30-9:00 	Morning coffee

-9-9:15	Goals for the day (team leads)
+9-9:30	Goals for the remainder of the workshop (Juliet)

 9:15-10:00	Paper groups meet